 Budtenders help with a range of issues, from health needs to how to chill.
 The more time you put in, the more confident you’ll feel.

 How can I stand out as a budtender applicant?

-If you do have money to invest, there are options through cannabis colleges like Oaksterdam University or the recently launched Harrington Institute at Cleveland School of Cannabis, can help you begin networking with industry professionals while learning the plant’s ins and outs.
+If you do have money to invest, education options through cannabis colleges like Oaksterdam University or the recently launched Harrington Institute at Cleveland School of Cannabis, can help you begin networking with industry professionals while learning the plant’s ins and outs.

 How much do budtenders make?